meldron/psonoci/README.md

 -   armv7-unknown-linux-gnueabihf
 -   armv7-unknown-linux-musleabihf

-~~Sadly I have to drop support for `armv7-unknown-linux-musleabihf` until Rust is able to link against `MUSL v1.2.2`.
+~~Sadly I have to drop support for `armv7-unknown-linux-musleabihf` until Rust is able to link against `MUSL v1.2.2`.~~

 ~~Falling back to `MUSL <=1.1` is no longer an option because of [CVE-2020-28928](https://www.openwall.com/lists/musl/2020/11/19/1)~~

-Since version 0.4 `armv7-unknown-linux-musleabihf` is back!
+Since version `0.4` the `armv7-unknown-linux-musleabihf` target is back!

-Since version 0.4 `aarch64-apple-darwin` is also build and released.
+Since version `0.4` the `aarch64-apple-darwin` target is also build and released.

 ## Install